Nursing (Children and Young People) with Health Care Foundation Year

 In a nutshell

-The Health Care Foundation Year (Year One) aims to provide you with an understanding of the basic concepts of health care.
-The course also develops your skills and knowledge to prepare you for successful progression onto a degree course (Years Two - Four).
+The Health Care Foundation Year (Year One) aims to provide you with an understanding of the basic essential healthcare concepts.
+This course also develops your skills and knowledge, preparing you for successful progression onto a degree course (Years Two to Four).

 You will: